• Skip to primary navigation

 • Freezing: Freeze without rice in serving sized containers, or as a complete meal with noodles.
 (Freezing with the rice soaks up too much of the sauce)

 This is such a quick and easy dish to make that I have it on rotation and make it at least once every 7 days.
-I love it because its so packed with flavour, I can make it low carb with cauliflower rice and it reheats well from lunch the next day!
+I love it because its a low calorie chicken recipe so packed with flavour, I can make it low carb with cauliflower rice and it reheats well from lunch the next day!
+My Healthy General Tso Chicken is also another low calorie favorite perfect for busy weeknights.

 Thai basil chicken in a blue bowl with a fork in